Vassalware/vassalware.github.io/content/post/running-csharp-in-an-in-game-developer-console-with-roslyn.md

 At this point, if you've tried the code yourself, you may have noticed that it's pretty slow (around 1500 ms on my system).
 This is because .NET assemblies are lazily loaded, so we're loading _quite a few_ assemblies the first time we call this code.
 When placed at the start of a fresh console application, this code loads **28** assemblies!
 While subsequent calls are much faster (around 120 ms on my system), we still don't want our game to lock up for 1500 ms the first time we send a command.
 Even if we compile the script asynchronously (which we should) so that it doesn't block our game thread, we would still be waiting 1500 ms for our command to be invoked, so this is problematic for us.

 Thankfully, there's an easy fix.
 We can just load the assemblies on another thread while our game is still loading.
 If it takes 1500 ms to load the assemblies we need, and our game already takes 2000 ms to load, then it's highly likely that they'll be finished loading by the time our game finishes loading.
+We won't need to invoke the script, just create it and grab its delegate on another thread.
 Here's the code I use for this:

 ```
 Task.Run(() => {